Communication with district coaches can be initiated through the TSSAA Portal by clicking on the following tabs:

 - If a school that is chosen to host a tournament game does not have the gym that satisfies the seating minimum, the Principal of that school may seek a waiver of the seating requirement from the Executive Director, and the waiver will be granted if the Principal establishes that waiving the seating requirement will not give rise to any substantial safety concerns.

 - Division II Tournament Site - Selection of the tournament site, financial arrangements, and other plans for conducting the district tournaments shall be made or approved by the Principals and/or Athletic Directors of the schools in the district.
-This meeting shall be called by the district coordinator.

 - Tournament Director - The director of the district tournament shall be designated by the administrator of the host school.